alvinsiew/multi-node-controller/README.md

         For production
                 replace web > web-prd and app > app-prd

-        Production does not support -toggle and -c commandline
+        Production does not support -toggle
 ```

 ## Self-compile